The following information is a brief description of some breast cancer basics.

 How common is Breast Cancer?

-Apart from skin cancer, breast cancer is the most common cancer in women.
-One in nine New Zealand women will develop breast cancer during their lives.
-About 2000 women are diagnosed each year.
-Although unusual, men can develop breast cancer (approximately 1% of all breast cancers occur in men).
-Click on the link above to hear one man's story of breast cancer.
+Breast cancer is the most common cancer in women.
+One in nine New Zealand women will develop it during their lives.
+About 3500 women are diagnosed each year.
+It can also occur in men, with approximately 25 men diagnosed each year in New Zealand.

 What causes Breast Cancer?